techidaily/site-smart-video-creator/source/_posts/watermark-free-video-editing-the-top-7-merging-solutions.md

 If you are too lazy to get high-quality results using popular video editors, like Filmora, try Photos App.
 It is a built-in program that usually opens your images on Windows 10, but you can also use it for merging your videos.
 And guess what?
 Since it comes within the system, all the features, although limited, are absolutely free.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://youtube-videos.techidaily.com/new-charting-financial-success-the-tale-of-ajey-carryminati-and-youtube/"><u>[New] Charting Financial Success  The Tale of Ajey (CarryMinati) and YouTube</u></a></li>
-<li><a href="https://vp-tips.techidaily.com/new-in-2024-crafting-compelling-podcast-intro-videos/"><u>[New] In 2024, Crafting Compelling Podcast Intro Videos</u></a></li>
-<li><a href="https://youtube-docs.techidaily.com/ed-how-to-convert-youtube-videos-seamlessly-into-avi-for-2024/"><u>[Updated] How to Convert YouTube Videos Seamlessly Into AVI for 2024</u></a></li>
-<li><a href="https://video-screen-grab.techidaily.com/updated-in-2024-digital-entertainment-preservation-online-tv-show-recording-101/"><u>[Updated] In 2024, Digital Entertainment Preservation  Online TV Show Recording 101</u></a></li>
-<li><a href="https://facebook-video-footage.techidaily.com/updated-in-2024-discover-world-wonders-with-these-top-10-videos/"><u>[Updated] In 2024, Discover World Wonders with These Top 10 Videos</u></a></li>
-<li><a href="https://digital-screen-recording.techidaily.com/updated-in-2024-proven-methods-for-capturing-ipad-content/"><u>[Updated] In 2024, Proven Methods for Capturing iPad Content</u></a></li>
-<li><a href="https://some-skills.techidaily.com/updated-top-vr-gloves-to-check-out/"><u>[Updated] Top VR Gloves to Check Out</u></a></li>
-<li><a href="https://some-approaches.techidaily.com/updated-unleashing-the-power-of-subtitles-discover-the-top-8-efficient-convertors-to-srt-on-windowsmacosx/"><u>[Updated] Unleashing the Power of Subtitles - Discover The Top 8 Efficient Convertors to SRT on Windows/MacOSX</u></a></li>
-<li><a href="https://video-capture.techidaily.com/2024-approved-gratis-emulation-software-for-nintendo-switch/"><u>2024 Approved  Gratis Emulation Software for Nintendo Switch</u></a></li>
-<li><a href="https://youtube-tips.techidaily.com/te-sound-with-these-asmr-apps/"><u>Elevate Sound with These ASMR Apps</u></a></li>
-<li><a href="https://hardware-updates.techidaily.com/find-the-best-display-driver-updates-and-quick-setup-tips-for-windows-users/"><u>Find the Best Display Driver Updates and Quick Setup Tips for Windows Users</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/forgotten-the-voicemail-password-of-infinix-note-30i-try-these-fixes-by-drfone-android/"><u>Forgotten The Voicemail Password Of Infinix Note 30i?
-Try These Fixes</u></a></li>
-<li><a href="https://solve-hot.techidaily.com/get-your-free-abyy-alteryx-bridge-tool-now/"><u>Get Your Free ABYY Alteryx Bridge Tool Now!</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/in-2024-additional-tips-about-sinnoh-stone-for-nokia-c22-drfone-by-drfone-virtual-android/"><u>In 2024, Additional Tips About Sinnoh Stone For Nokia C22 | Dr.fone</u></a></li>
-<li><a href="https://sim-unlock.techidaily.com/in-2024-sim-unlock-samsung-galaxy-s23-phones-without-code-2-ways-to-remove-android-sim-lock-by-drfone-android/"><u>In 2024, Sim Unlock Samsung Galaxy S23 Phones without Code 2 Ways to Remove Android Sim Lock</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-top-5-from-xiaomi-redmi-13c-5g-to-iphone-contacts-transfer-apps-and-software-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, Top 5 from Xiaomi Redmi 13C 5G to iPhone Contacts Transfer Apps and Software | Dr.fone</u></a></li>
-<li><a href="https://tech-haven.techidaily.com/microsofts-acquisition-of-blizzard-in-depth-analysis-with-a-focus-on-ai-art-and-language-tech-podcast-series/"><u>Microsoft's Acquisition of Blizzard: In-Depth Analysis with a Focus on AI Art & Language Tech – Podcast Series</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-from-minutes-to-seconds-mastering-time-lapse-video-creation-2-techniques-for-2024/"><u>New From Minutes to Seconds Mastering Time Lapse Video Creation 2 Techniques for 2024</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/new-in-2024-elevate-your-videos-3-simple-ways-to-add-transitions-in-fcp/"><u>New In 2024, Elevate Your Videos 3 Simple Ways to Add Transitions in FCP</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/new-in-2024-here-are-10-best-webm-to-mp4-converters-on-the-market-that-you-can-use-to-convert-video-from-webm-to-mp4-format/"><u>New In 2024, Here Are 10 Best WebM to MP4 Converters on the Market that You Can Use to Convert Video From WebM to MP4 Format</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/new-in-2024-say-goodbye-to-boring-videos-top-time-lapse-apps-for-iphone-and-android-users/"><u>New In 2024, Say Goodbye to Boring Videos Top Time-Lapse Apps for iPhone and Android Users</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/new-in-2024-unleash-your-creativity-top-free-video-editing-software-for-32-bit-windows/"><u>New In 2024, Unleash Your Creativity Top Free Video Editing Software for 32-Bit Windows</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/new-in-2024-videoleap-for-macbook-download-guide-and-best-alternatives/"><u>New In 2024, Videoleap for MacBook Download Guide and Best Alternatives</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/new-in-2024-whats-the-best-virtualdub-alternative-discover-the-top-contenders/"><u>New In 2024, Whats the Best VirtualDub Alternative?
-Discover the Top Contenders</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/new-the-ultimate-list-of-free-dvd-players-for-windows-10-2023-update-for-2024/"><u>New The Ultimate List of Free DVD Players for Windows 10 2023 Update for 2024</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/new-top-10-free-video-editing-software-for-rotating-and-flipping-clips-for-2024/"><u>New Top 10 Free Video Editing Software for Rotating and Flipping Clips for 2024</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/new-unleashing-imagination-the-top-lego-stop-motion-makers-for-2024/"><u>New Unleashing Imagination The Top Lego Stop Motion Makers for 2024</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/new-vlogging-made-easy-best-video-editing-software-for-popular-sites/"><u>New Vlogging Made Easy Best Video Editing Software for Popular Sites</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/slow-and-steady-wins-the-best-video-editing-software-for-slow-mo-for-2024/"><u>Slow and Steady Wins The Best Video Editing Software for Slow Mo for 2024</u></a></li>
-<li><a href="https://sim-unlock.techidaily.com/the-6-best-sim-unlock-services-that-actually-work-on-your-oppo-reno-9a-device-by-drfone-android/"><u>The 6 Best SIM Unlock Services That Actually Work On Your Oppo Reno 9A Device</u></a></li>
-<li><a href="https://sim-unlock.techidaily.com/the-best-android-unlock-software-for-meizu-21-device-top-5-picks-to-remove-android-locks-by-drfone-android/"><u>The Best Android Unlock Software For Meizu 21 Device Top 5 Picks to Remove Android Locks</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/the-most-useful-tips-for-pokemon-go-ultra-league-on-infinix-hot-40-drfone-by-drfone-virtual-android/"><u>The Most Useful Tips for Pokemon Go Ultra League On Infinix Hot 40 | Dr.fone</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/the-ultimate-guide-to-free-wmv-video-splitters/"><u>The Ultimate Guide to Free WMV Video Splitters</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/the-ultimate-list-of-educational-animation-software-for-schools-for-2024/"><u>The Ultimate List of Educational Animation Software for Schools for 2024</u></a></li>
-<li><a href="https://techidaily.com/things-you-dont-know-about-tecno-spark-10-5g-reset-code-drfone-by-drfone-reset-android-reset-android/"><u>Things You Dont Know About Tecno Spark 10 5G Reset Code | Dr.fone</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/timecode-calculation-made-easy-top-picks-for-online-ios-and-android-tools-for-2024/"><u>Timecode Calculation Made Easy Top Picks for Online, iOS, and Android Tools for 2024</u></a></li>
-<li><a href="https://extra-tips.techidaily.com/top-tools-for-timely-subtitle-conversion-win-and-mac-edition-best-8-srtr-creators-from-sub/"><u>Top Tools for Timely Subtitle Conversion - Win & Mac Edition  Best 8 SRTR Creators From SUB</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/transform-your-videos-into-cinematic-masterpieces-with-fcpx/"><u>Transform Your Videos Into Cinematic Masterpieces with FCPX</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-2024-approved-free-online-dailymotion-downloader-and-converter/"><u>Updated 2024 Approved Free Online Dailymotion Downloader and Converter</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-2024-approved-mac-users-download-vllo-and-find-alternative-solutions/"><u>Updated 2024 Approved Mac Users Download VLLO and Find Alternative Solutions</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-best-animation-software-for-pros-mac-and-windows-compatible-for-2024/"><u>Updated Best Animation Software for Pros Mac and Windows Compatible for 2024</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-discover-the-top-4k-video-editing-platforms-for-professionals/"><u>Updated Discover the Top 4K Video Editing Platforms for Professionals</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-gopro-quik-worth-it-plus-top-pc-video-editing-alternatives-for-2024/"><u>Updated GoPro Quik Worth It?
-Plus, Top PC Video Editing Alternatives for 2024</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-how-to-use-compressor-in-final-cut-pro-in-2024/"><u>Updated How to Use Compressor in Final Cut Pro, In 2024</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-if-you-want-to-download-some-free-pc-and-android-games-here-is-a-list-of-10-best-free-websites-to-providing-free-games-available-for-download-for-20/"><u>Updated If You Want to Download some Free PC and Android Games, Here Is a List of 10 Best Free Websites to Providing Free Games Available for Download for 2024</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-in-2024-compress-videos-online-for-free-10-best-web-based-solutions/"><u>Updated In 2024, Compress Videos Online for Free 10 Best Web-Based Solutions</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-in-2024-dub-like-a-pro-top-6-video-dubbing-apps-for-android-and-ios/"><u>Updated In 2024, Dub Like a Pro Top 6 Video Dubbing Apps for Android and iOS</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-in-2024-premiere-or-after-effects-choosing-the-right-tool-for-your-video-project/"><u>Updated In 2024, Premiere or After Effects Choosing the Right Tool for Your Video Project</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-in-2024-the-complete-guide-to-installing-linux-on-a-chromebook/"><u>Updated In 2024, The Complete Guide to Installing Linux on a Chromebook</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-in-2024-unleash-your-creativity-top-mts-video-editing-software-2023/"><u>Updated In 2024, Unleash Your Creativity Top MTS Video Editing Software 2023</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-in-2024-unlock-your-creativity-top-3d-animation-software-free-and-paid/"><u>Updated In 2024, Unlock Your Creativity Top 3D Animation Software Free and Paid</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-in-2024-video-editing-showdown-final-cut-pro-or-lumafusion/"><u>Updated In 2024, Video Editing Showdown Final Cut Pro or LumaFusion?</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-learn-the-free-and-easy-way-to-edit-videos-shot-by-your-gopro-for-2024/"><u>Updated Learn the Free and Easy Way to Edit Videos Shot by Your GoPro for 2024</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-learn-video-editing-for-free-top-software-for-beginners-for-2024/"><u>Updated Learn Video Editing for Free Top Software for Beginners for 2024</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-mac-os-slideshow-creator-turn-memories-into-stunning-videos/"><u>Updated Mac OS Slideshow Creator Turn Memories Into Stunning Videos</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-make-movies-for-free-top-online-video-makers/"><u>Updated Make Movies for Free Top Online Video Makers</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-the-art-of-audio-fading-2-techniques-to-elevate-your-videos-in-final-cut-pro-for-2024/"><u>Updated The Art of Audio Fading 2 Techniques to Elevate Your Videos in Final Cut Pro for 2024</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-trim-and-cut-mp4-videos-with-these-free-tools/"><u>Updated Trim and Cut MP4 Videos with These Free Tools</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"